An adrenalectomy is a surgical procedure performed to remove tumors of the adrenal glands including:

 Laparoscopic adrenalectomy has key advantages for patients including:

-- Less post-operative pain
+- Less post-operative pain and scarring

-- Shorter hospital stay
+- A shorter hospital stay

 UCSF endocrine surgeons now offer a new state-of-the-art surgical procedure, the posterior retroperitoneoscopic adrenalectomy (PRA), to select patients with adrenal tumors and cysts.
 PRA is a minimally invasive procedure enabling the removal of adrenal masses through small incisions in the back.
 In addition to the general advantages of minimally invasive laparoscopic surgery discussed above, PRA can further improve patient outcomes by: